taralynn00/GVSU-Hackathon-Handbook/README.md

 ## GPIO - Buttons, LEDs, Servo, Buzzers:
 [Installing GPIO Zero — gpiozero 2.0.1 Documentation](https://gpiozero.readthedocs.io/en/stable/installing.html#raspberry-pi)

-Notes:
+*Notes:*
-Should already be installed
+- Should already be installed
-Need to give permissions.
-Run this in the Pi’s terminal: sudo usermod -a -G gpio <your_username>
+- Need to give permissions.
+Run this in the Pi’s terminal: `sudo usermod -a -G gpio <your_username>`
-Servo: Since the Raspberry Pi is a fully fledged computer and multiple pieces of code run at the same time, timing is not as precise.
+- Servo: Since the Raspberry Pi is a fully fledged computer and multiple pieces of code run at the same time, timing is not as precise.
 GPIO Zero library supports servos, but they are jittery because the PWM signal is not consistent enough.
 This is why a separate library is needed to have non-jittery servos, it does some complex code stuff involving interrupts.
 You can use GPIO Zero if you just move a servo to a position and then turn off the PWM signal.
-Nonjittery Servo Article:  (we didn’t get it working, pigpio has to be initialized using sudo pigpiod and maybe some other steps) https://medium.com/@makerhacks/jitter-free-servo-control-on-the-raspberry-pi-f596bf07d09f
-Continuous Servo: Uses the same servo libraries as above.
+- Continuous Servo: Uses the same servo libraries as above.
 I think you can control speed but not position, this needs to be tested.
 “Position "90" (1.5ms pulse) is stop, "180" (2ms pulse) is full speed forward, "0" (1ms pulse) is full speed backward.
 They may require some simple calibration, simply tell the servo to 'stop' and then gently adjust the potentiometer in the recessed hole with a small screwdriver until the servo stops moving.” https://www.adafruit.com/product/154?srsltid=AfmBOoptop99bL5_lxYjCYqGNZttixjbZLOcAF2bz4I5EZUxTgE32DbG

 # Code we Ran and Tested:
 GPIO Zero Button Test (Switches use the same code):